TrademarkTrademark

 When OpenTofu is the right call

 For teams that are not deeply committed to HCP Terraform-specific workflows, OpenTofu is increasingly the default recommendation.
-The reason is not that Terraform stopped working.
-It is that OpenTofu now has enough independent feature momentum that the license and governance advantages no longer come with much operational penalty:
+Terraform did not stop working; OpenTofu now has enough independent feature momentum that the license and governance advantages no longer come with much operational penalty:

 • OSI-approved license.
 MPL 2.0 is an unambiguous open source license, which removes legal-review friction in regulated and public-sector environments.